chainwikinet/wikijs-yam-content/rebase.md

 # Scaling Factor History

 YAM rebases happen every 12 hours: 8AM and 8PM UTC.
-At this time, the `rebase` function on the `YAMRebaser` contract becomes callable by anyone: https://etherscan.io/address/0x649714bc2fffcb1e65c689b49a10216d4960833d
+At this time, the `rebase` function on the `YAMRebaser` contract becomes callable by anyone.

+> You—yes, YOU—can call the `rebase` function, [but only the first call mined after it becomes active will succeed](https://etherscan.io/address/0x649714bc2fffcb1e65c689b49a10216d4960833d
+).
+{.is-info}

 | Epoch | datetime                     | Scaling Factor       | Effect On Balances | Rebase TX                |
 |-------|------------------------------|----------------------|--------------------|--------------------------|